 The luxury casinos along the strip are marvellous developments that host entire worlds inside of them.
 There are malls, food courts, casinos, theatres, Michelin-star restaurants, a plethora of bars, and other things to see and do.
 My hot list of hotels to see is: Caesars Palace, The Venetian, Bellagio, and the Wyn.

 Hotel: SAHARA Las Vegas, 4 stars, 2 nights, 1 room

-$325 CAD, booked via booking.com with Agoda, their partner provider marked with a tag “booking.basic”.
-Upon arrival we ended up upgrading to Alexandria Double, the nicer town with access to the Spa sauna so our final total was $580 CAD
+$325 CAD, booked via booking.com* with Agoda, their partner provider marked with the tag “booking.basic”.
+Upon arrival, we ended up upgrading to Alexandria Double, the nicer town with access to the Spa sauna so our final total was $580 CAD

 Flight: Air Canada Rouge, direct.
-Booked with Aeroplan on points, saved 12,000 miles with Diamond Status to the total of: 28,200 miles + $69.58 taxes, fees, and surcharges.
-Side note: I thoroughly enjoyed the view on the mountains when landing in Nevada.
+Booked with Aeroplan on points, saved 12,000 miles with Diamond Status to a total of 28,200 miles + $69.58 taxes, fees, and surcharges.
+Side note: I thoroughly enjoyed the view of the mountains when landing in Nevada.

 In the gear bag: Fujifilm X-T100 with an XF50mmF2 R WR lens.
 To see the trip on Instagram look up #xoVegas20.